Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 File 전입신고 within 14 days of moving in

 Filing 전입신고 is the prerequisite for 확정일자.
 Together they are the minimum legal protection for any Korean rental deposit.
-Missing the window means fines and unprotected deposit.
+Missing the window means fines and an unprotected deposit.

 Week 3: days 15 to 21